microsoft/ContextualSP/README.md

-# ContextualSP
+# Contextual Semantic Parsing

 The official pytorch implmentation of our paper [How Far are We from Effective Context Modeling ?
 An Exploratory Study on Semantic Parsing in Context](https://arxiv.org/pdf/2002.00652.pdf).
+This code contains multiple context modeling techniques on modeling context in semantic parsing.
+It provides `readable`, `fast` and `strong` baselines for the community.

 ## Task